Frequently asked questions

 Pursuant to provisions of the Federal Law "On Joint Stock Companies", Supervisory Board members are elected at the AGM from a list of candidates nominated by shareholders (a shareholder) holding a total of at least 2% of voting shares, meaning that minority shareholders may consolidate their blocks of shares to propose joint candidates for election.

-- Where are materials relating to shareholder meetings available?
+- When and where are materials relating to shareholder meetings available?

-General meeting materials are available for shareholders to read at Moscow Exchange's office at 13 Bolshoy Kislovsky Per., Moscow, Russia.
-Materials are available at least 20 days prior to the meeting date.
-Starting from 1 January 2014, materials are also sent to nominee holders registered in the Moscow Exchange shareholder register.
+General meeting materials are available for shareholders to read at Moscow Exchange's office at 13 Bolshoy Kislovsky pereulok, Moscow, Russia.
+Materials are available at least 30 days prior to the meeting date.
+Moscow Exchange also publishes general meeting materials on its website http://www.moex.com.
+In addition to that, materials are sent to nominee holders registered in the Moscow Exchange shareholder register.
 These holders should then bring the materials to the attention of their depositors.

 - If I buy a share of Moscow Exchange, am I entitled to participate and vote at the General Shareholders' Meeting?

 Yes.
-Every share of the MOEX is entitled to one vote at the General Shareholders' Meeting.
+Every share of Moscow Exchange is entitled to one vote at the General Shareholders' Meeting.

 - Do shareholders (or their representatives) need to attend meetings in person?

 Shareholders (or their representatives) do not need to attend AGMs (or any other meetings held in the form of joint attendance) in person.
-In accordance with Moscow Exchange's Articles of Association, shareholders who have registered to attend the meeting, and also shareholders whose ballot papers were received at least two days prior to the date of the general meeting, are deemed to have attended the general meeting.
+In accordance with Moscow Exchange's Articles of Association, a shareholder can vote on the general meeting agenda by sending filled out ballots to the registrar or by filling out electronic ballot forms on Moscow Exchange's website.

 - May a proxy document to vote at the shareholder meeting be in simple written form, or does it need to be certified by a notary?